gouldju1/annotations-infrastructure/README.md

 If you have trained your own spaCy model, you can load them into Prodigy using the path to the model directory.
 You can also use the [`spacy package` command](https://spacy.io/api/cli#package) to turn it into a Python package, and install it in your current environment.
 All Prodigy recipes that allow a `spacy_model` argument can either take the name of an installed model package, or the path to a valid model package directory.
 Keep in mind that a new minor version of spaCy also means that you need to retrain your models.
 For example, models trained with spaCy v2.1 are not going to be compatible with v2.2.

 ## Installing the JupterLab Extension
-At Purdue, we will leverage the JupyterLab extension to carry out our annotations using Prodigy.
+At Purdue, we can leverage the JupyterLab extension to carry out our annotations using Prodigy.

+**THIS IS NOT REQUIRED!
+YOU CAN SKIP THIS STEP, AND RUN PRODIGY IN THE BROWSER!**

 To install, run:
 ```